liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/04-using-your-screenlets/03-using-guestbook-list-screenlet.markdown

 2. Implement the Screenlet's listener in the activity or fragment class.

 Recall that you used these steps to insert Login Screenlet in `MainActivity`.
-You'll also follow these steps to insert Guestbook List Screenlet in `GuestbooksActivity`.
+First, you'll insert Guestbook List Screenlet's XML in `GuestbooksActivity`'s layout.

-## Inserting the Screenlet in the Layout [](id=inserting-the-screenlet-in-the-layout)
+## Inserting the Screenlet XML in the Layout

 Recall that `activity_guestbooks.xml` defines `GuestbooksActivity`'s UI.
 Also recall that the `NavigationView` in `activity_guestbooks.xml` defines the navigation drawer.
 To put Guestbook List Screenlet in the drawer, you must insert the Screenlet's XML in the `NavigationView`.
 You must also remove the placeholder content from the `NavigationView`.
-To do these things, replace the `NavigationView` in `activity_guestbooks.xml` with the following:
+To do these things, replace the `NavigationView` in `activity_guestbooks.xml` with this code:

     <android.support.design.widget.NavigationView
         android:id="@+id/nav_view"